Calcium-Rich Foods: What Are Good Non-Dairy Sources Of Calcium?

 These days, non-dairy milk is becoming more and more popular.

-Non-dairy milk such as almond, coconut or cashew, all contain a high amount of calcium.
+Non-dairy milk such as almond, coconut, cashew or oat, all contain a high amount of calcium.
 This makes them ideal milk alternatives for those who cannot tolerate lactose or for those who simply don’t like milk products.

 Just be sure to buy the unsweetened ones to limit the intake of sugar.
 The original or vanilla are both tasty.